josefernandes-dvl/ANSIstyle-Dev-Kit/README.md

 ## 💡 Why use the ADK?

-* Brings style to programs created in the terminal
+* Brings style to programs created in the terminal.
 * Works cross-platform.

-* Facilitates positioning and organization of interfaces
+* Facilitates positioning and organization of interfaces.
-* It is simple, lightweight and straight to the point
+* It is simple, lightweight and straight to the point.

 ## 📄 License